jbrumf/tinyqsim/doc/TinyQsim_user_guide.md

 <img src="assets/reset.png" alt="reset" height="65"/>
 </div>

-See the qcircuit module in the API documentation for full details, including all parameters, options, types and defaults.
+See the qcircuit module in the API documentation for further details, including all parameters, options, types and defaults.

-An alternative to a reset is to "uncompute" a qubit by executing the inverse of the preceding operations on the qubit in reverse order to return it to its initial state.
-This has the advantage that it is a proper unitary operation.

 The behaviour of reset is equivalent to a measurement of the qubit followed by an X operation conditional on the measurement result being 1.
 This forces the qubit into the $\ket{0}$ state.
 Any other qubits that were entangled with the reset qubit are affected in the same way as if the reset were a measurment.